hotdaamn/asuswrt-merlin-wiki/delay-start-of-minidlna-to-wait-for-the-USB-disk-mount.md

 when the USB disk is getting to slow mounted, you can use the following script to delay the minidlna start do not screw the mount points.
+Put following content to `/jffs/scripts/post-mount`:

 ```
-#!/bin/bash
-sleep 2m
-# the script will wait for 2 Minutes, than all the USB Disks should be ready.....
-datestr=$(date +%Y%m%d_%H%M%S)
-# date used to add to the log file (append) so all the logs will be collected with the date and time no log overwriting....

-# Variables you need to change for your needs:
-ps=/jffs/ps
-# just using the jffs to export the running processes and get the result to do the next steps....
+#!/bin/sh

 mountpoint=/tmp/mnt/DISK1
 # the disk you use for media server